 Feathers of most native birds are protected by the Migratory Bird Treaty Act

-Here’s a new one on me — I just learned it’s illegal to possess or sell most bird feathers in the US, because the birds are protected under the Migratory Bird Treaty Act.
-This means the birds are protected, of course, but it also means you can’t even pick up and keep their feathers from your back yard or local park.
+Here’s a new one to me — I just learned it’s illegal to possess or sell most bird feathers in the US because most native birds are protected under the Migratory Bird Treaty Act.
+This means the birds are protected, of course, but it also means you can’t even pick up and keep their feathers, nests, or eggs from your back yard or local park.
 While it may seem like overreach, it’s part of an effort to protect the birds from commercial exploitation.

 Apparently the feathers of certain domesticated species like chickens and turkeys are not protected, while eagles, hawks, jays, vultures, crows, ravens, and most other common native species are definitely protected.
-Some non-native species are also not protected — starlings and some kinds of sparrows and finches for example.
+Some non-native species are also not protected — starlings, peacocks, and some kinds of sparrows and finches for example.

-You may ask yourself about the likelihood of enforcement on this, but it appears hefty fines can result from violations.
+You may ask yourself about the likelihood of enforcement on this, but hefty fines can result from violations.

 Fish and Wildlife Service: ‘Feathers are Protected’